St. Aidan's Episcopal Church

 Though we are not all able to meet in person for worship, we are finding that the desire to pray, celebrate,

 and support each other in community still brings us together as we gather daily for evening worship, on

-Sunday mornings for our main service, and on Tuesdays and Fridays for silent prayer and meditation.
+Sunday mornings for our main service, on Sunday evenings for our Celtic service, and on Tuesday and Friday mornings for silent prayer and meditation.

 Life at St. Aidan's

 "As the years have gone by, it's been a source of joy and pride to belong to a church that does welcome everyone.
 I've brought many people here for various reasons--people from other faiths, and people who have no faith at all.
 And to see that all are welcome reminds me that not only have I found a place whereI I belong, but that allows me to bring in and celebrate everyone in my life."